Coddiction-101/Eng-Mastery.md/day_02.md

 - [x] How to say your age
 - [x] Using the verb "to be"
-- [x] How to use proper intonation while speaking
+- [x] How to say - Where are you from?
 - [x] How to practice clear speaking and sentence structure
 - [x] How to sound more confident in conversations
 - [x] Common greeting phrases used in daily life